Privacy statement

 e.
 Right to Withdraw Consent

 Any consent you have given for the collection, processing, and use of your personal data may be withdrawn at any time with future effect (Article 7(3) of the GDPR).
-As a result, we may no longer continue the data processing that was based on this consent in the future.
+As a result, we may no longer continue the data processing that was based on this consent in the future and will delete your data in accordance with Section 7 of this notice.

 f.
 Right to data portability